Collins Law Firm • Over 65 Years Experience Combined

 Even relatively minor charges like traffic tickets can affect one’s driving privileges, employment, and can cause expensive insurance premium increases.
 Many times these consequences can be avoided, and sometimes without the necessity of our clients appearing in court.
 North Carolina is one of the few states that has a disposition known as a Prayer for Judgment Continued or PJC.
 However, a PJC is not always the best result for all traffic matters.
 One should always consult an attorney experienced in traffic law if you receive a traffic citation.

 As with all criminal charges, convictions for traffic violations have a cumulative effect and multiple convictions can have serious adverse consequences.
-When we represent people charged with traffic violations, we will analyze the defendants record and attempt to get the best possible result available.
-In many cases we have been able to have charges dismissed all together.
+When we represent people charged with traffic violations, we will analyze the defendant's record and attempt to get the best possible result available.
+In many cases, we have been able to have charges dismissed altogether.
 When that is not possible, we are prepared to go to trial or negotiate plea arrangements which will result in the least negative impact on our client.

-Also, in many instances where people have represented themselves and the result was that they lost their license or their insurance premiums increased dramatically, by way of a Motion for Appropriate Relief, we have been able to go back and vacate the prior judgment and help our clients have their suspended licenses reinstated.
+Also, in many instances where people have represented themselves as a result lost their license or their insurance premiums increased dramatically, by way of a Motion for Appropriate Relief, we have been able to go back and vacate the prior judgment and help our clients have their suspended licenses reinstated.